data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/filefabric.md

    singularity datasource add filefabric [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --filefabric-token-expiry
-      Token expiry time.

-      Don't set this value - rclone will set it automatically.

-   --filefabric-version
-      Version read from the file fabric.

-      Don't set this value - rclone will set it automatically.

    --filefabric-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --filefabric-url
-      URL of the Enterprise File Fabric to connect to.

-      Examples:
-         | https://storagemadeeasy.com       | Storage Made Easy US
-         | https://eu.storagemadeeasy.com    | Storage Made Easy EU
-         | https://yourfabric.smestorage.com | Connect to your Enterprise File Fabric

-   --filefabric-root-folder-id
-      ID of the root folder.

-      Leave blank normally.

-      Fill in to make rclone start with directory of a given ID.

    --filefabric-permanent-token
       Permanent Authentication Token.